elpatron68/SnowRunner-Tool/Readme.md

 ﻿# SnowRunner-Tool

 The game *SnowRunner* is a pain!
 Don´t play it.
 But if you do, you will sooner or later get stuck with your truck in the deepest mud, lose all your payload and your best trailer.
 That is the very moment, when this small tool comes into the game.

 So, if you feel that restoring a saved game would sometimes be nice to have, here is the good news: The game creates backups from time to time, and it´s easy to restore them.

 The *SnowRunner-Tool* does nothing that you could not do in a manual way, but it makes it safe and easy and it´s looking nice.

 In addition, this tool lets you change (cheat) the money and experience points of the current game state.
 So, if you feel, you are broke, don´t hesitate to rob the bank!

 **Use this software with caution!
 I have tested a lot, but only on my own machines.
 I recommend to make manual backups until you are sure that everything works as expected.**

 ## Features

 *SnowRunner-Tool* Features in details

 - Create backups of the current game state and list them in a fancy style
+- Supports *Epic Games* **and** *Steam* version of the game
 - Hotkey `F2` for instant in-game-backups without leaving the game
 - Automatically create backups afer the game itself saves it´s status
 - Restore a saved game from the game´s backup repository or a backup made with this tool (single save game slot